HatHeadNinja/tweeter/README.md

 I really wanted to DRY up some code and make it more modular, particularly client.js and composer-char-counter, by moving all the repetitive functions setting element properties and css to a helper file but am late submitting this project so alas, can't afford any time to do right now.
 I'd also like to spend a some time ordering CSS elements across the files.
 But, alas, again, out of time.

-I do plan to come back to this project because the US requirements are sub-standard and if I am to show potential employers, these shortcomings must be addressed first.
+I do plan to come back to this project because the UX requirements are sub-standard and if I am to show potential employers, these shortcomings must be addressed first.

 These UX shortcomings include:
 * Use of red in nav for animated arrows.
 Red is for errors.
 Studies demonstrate that orange is the top performing CTA colour